danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 ![prototype oas input plus chart](../images/prototype-oas-input-plus-chart.png "prototype oas input plus chart")

 This time we can see the lines are closer together, and they crossover earlier (at around age 80 rather than 84), than the previous example when delaying to age 70.
+It makes sense that the lines are closer together (compared to delaying to age 70) because delaying by only one year results in an increased monthly payment of just 0.6% * 12 = 7.2%.

 ## Bug No Breakeven